Images

 Repository: Cumberland County Historical Society

-Portrait of eighteen female students, with one white woman in center, posed on the school grounds.
-The caption identifies them as the Sunshine Scatters, the white woman as Miss Fisher and provides a date of October 1892.
+Portrait of thirty-one female students, with one white woman in the center, posed in front of the flag pole on the school grounds.
+The caption identifies them as the student group the What-so-ever Circle.
+The National Anthrpological Archives copy of this image also identifies the name of the group, and also the white woman as Miss Shaffner, and provides a date of October 1892.

 Format: Photographic Print, B&W